-Stakeholder theory, which was first propounded by Freeman (1984), suggests that managers must satisfy a variety of constituents (such as workers, customers, suppliers and local community organizations) who can influence corporate outcomes.
+Stakeholder theory as first propounded by Freeman (1984) suggests that managers must satisfy a variety of constituents (eg workers, customers, suppliers, local community organizations) who can influence firm outcomes.
 According to this view, it is not sufficient for managers to focus exclusively on the needs of stockholders or the owners of the corporation.
 Stakeholder theory implies that it can be beneficial for the firm to engage in certain CSR activities that non-financial stakeholders perceive to be important.

-A different view was expressed by Theodore Levitt, the marketing expert.
-In his 1956 Harvard Business Review article 'The dangers of social responsibility', he warned that 'government's job is not business, and business's job is not government'.
+A different view was expressed by Theodore Levitt, marketing expert.
+In his 1958 Harvard Business Review article, 'The dangers of social responsibility', he warned that 'government's job is not business, and business's job is not government'.
 Milton Friedman (1970), the Chicago monetarist, expressed the same sentiment.
 His maxim was that the social responsibility of business is to maximize profits within the bounds of the law.
-He argued that the mere existence of CSR was an agency problem within the firm, in that it was a misuse of the resources entrusted to managers by owners which could be better used on value-added internal projects or returned to the shareholders.
+He argued that the mere existence of CSR was an agency problem within the firm in that it was a misuse of the resources entrusted to managers by owners, which could be better used on value-added internal projects or returned to the shareholders.

-Generally, however, academics at least have been in favour of CSR, and there is plenty of evidence in both the United Kingdom and the United States that many firms are pursuing CSR policies.
+Generally, however, academics at least have been in favour of CSR and there is plenty of evidence both in the UK and the United States that many firms are pursuing CSR policies.